rolandtoth/AdminOnSteroids/README.md

 - **Enable for field descriptions**: allow moving field description to an icon
 - **Enable for field notes**: allow moving field notes to an icon
 - **Use overlay style**: when checked, the tooltip will cover the entire area of the field.
 This eliminates the z-index issues of the traditional tooltip style (other page elements may partly cover the tooltip).

+##Restore settings on next install

+If checked, on module uninstall module configuration will be saved to settings.php in the module's directory.
+See more in the "Install" section in the beginning of this readme.

+Note: the module has to be saved first if you change this feature to take effect.